Disassembler0/Win10-Initial-Setup-Script/README.md

 **Q:** Can I run the script repeatedly?
 **A:** Yes!
 In fact the script has been written to support exactly this as it's not uncommon that big Windows Updates reset some of the settings.

+**Q:** Can I run the script in multi-user environment?
+**A:** Yes, to certain extent.
+Some tweaks (most notably UI tweaks) are set only for the user currently executing the script.
+As stated above, the script can be run repeatedly; therefore it's possible to run it multiple times, each time as different user.
+Due to the nature of authentication and privilege escalation mechanisms in Windows, the script can be successfully applied only for users belonging to *Administrators* group.
+Standard users will get an UAC prompt asking for admin credentials which then causes the tweaks to be applied to the given admin account instead of the original non-privileged one.
+To circumvent this, add the standard user to the *Administrators* group, run the script, and then remove the user from *Administrators* group again.
+There are a few ways how the same functionality can be achieved programmatically, but I'm not planning to include any of them as it would negatively impact code complexity and readability.

 **Q:** Did you test the script?
 **A:** Yes.
 I'm testing new additions on up-to-date Home and Enterprise editions in VMs.
 I'm also regularly using it for all my home installations after all bigger updates.